Installation in the Cotswolds

 We were pleased to work with our clients in The Cotswolds who needed a new sewage treatment plant to discharge to the nearby stream.
-The space was very tight so the Kingspan Klargester BioFicient was chosen not only for its very clean discharge qualities but also its compact size.
+The space was very tight so a compact plant with clean discharge was chosen.

 Due to the tight access and lack of room we used 2 x 6 tonne machines.
 This gave us flexibility and increased efficiency, as two machines can operate simultaneously.
 Sometimes it was like synchronised digger dancing!